shotgunsoftware/python-api/README.md

     - Add more detailed information regarding the changes in this release.
 This is a great place to add examples, and reasons for the change!

 ### Letting the world know
-Post a message in the [Pipeline Community channel](https://community.shotgunsoftware.com/c/pipeline) and send an email to [shotgun-dev](https://groups.google.com/a/shotgunsoftware.com/forum/#!forum/shotgun-dev) with a link to the community post.
+Post a message in the [Pipeline Community channel](https://community.shotgridsoftware.com/c/pipeline).

 ### Prepare for the Next Dev Cycle
 1) Update the `__version__` value in `shotgun_api3/shotgun.py` to the next version number with `.dev` appended to it.
 For example, `v3.0.24.dev`